scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 73.2

 OU beat an overrated CFB team this week, but the Dollar General (Booty) Box Fans couldn't replicate the magic.
-Granted, Mrak had 4 players OUT on his bench, but it's next-man-up mentality for the Box Fans.
-In one of the lower scoring battles of the week, Mrak was edged out by an underwhelming squad that continues to defy the odds.
-Hard to believe we witness a fantasy match-up where Aaron Rodgers and Tom Brady combine for fewer points than Trevor Lawrence, but here we are.
-At 2-4 and 591 PF, Mrak is gonna have to harness some Sooner Magic and start putting up some points and/or dubs.
+Granted, Mrak had four players out on his bench, but it's a next-man-up mentality for the Box Fans.
+In one of the lower-scoring battles of the week, Mark was edged out by an underwhelming squad that continues to defy the odds.
+It's hard to believe we witnessed a fantasy match-up where Aaron Rodgers and Tom Brady combined for fewer points than Trevor Lawrence, but here we are.
+At 2-4 and 591 PF, Mrak will have to harness some Sooner Magic and start putting up some points and dubs.
 It's a long season, so anything is possible.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |